simontorres/goodman_user_manual/user_manual/install.rst

 Install binary DCR
 ^^^^^^^^^^^^^^^^^^

+This is a suggested method.
+If you are not so sure what you are doing, we recommend you following this suggestion.
+If you are more advanced user you just need the ``dcr`` executable binary in your ``$PATH`` variable.

 1. Open a terminal
 2. In your home directory create a hidden directory ``.bin`` (Home directory should be the default when you open a new terminal window)

    ``mkdir .bin``

 3. Move the binary of your choice and rename it ``dcr``.
-If you compiled it most likey it's already called ``dcr`` so you can ignore this step.
+If you compiled it, most likely it's already called ``dcr`` so you can ignore the renaming part of this step.

    ``mv dcr.Ubuntu16.04 ~/.bin/dcr``

+   Or

+   ``mv dcr ~/.bin/dcr``

 4. Add your ``$HOME/.bin`` directory to your ``$PATH`` variable.
 Open the file ``.bashrc`` and add the following line.